Botlhale-AI/docusaurus/docs/FAQs.md

 ### What types of businesses can benefit from chatbots?

-There truly is no limit to which business can leverage chatbots since communication is at the heart of every business activity.
-Therefore, whether you are a pizza company looking to automate and simplify a booking system, or a law firm looking to automate HR Management while still preserving the human touch, our platform allows you to customize the creation of bots that suit and benefit your business.
-Any type of business.
+Communication is at the heart of every business activity.
+As such, there truly is no limit to which businesses can leverage chatbots.
+So, whether you are a pizza company looking to automate and simplify a booking system, or a law firm looking to automate HR Management while still preserving a human touch, our platform allows you to create and customize chatbots that suit your business needs.

 ### How do I test my bot?

-To test your bot, first you navigate to the Train page.
-Train your model in your selected language(s).
-Thereafter, you navigate to the Test page, select Language and the click the button titled Load Model.
-A Chat Interface will be loaded, and then you can test your bot and interact with it in test-phase graphically.
+You can test your bot on the Test page of the Botlhale NLP Toolkit site.
+Please note that all bots must be trained prior to testing.
+See the [Test](https://docs.botlhale.xyz/docs/Platform/bot-builder/Testing) section of this documentation for additional information regarding bot testing.

 ### How do I deploy my bot?

-Navigate to Deploy page and follow the instructions on the page.
+See the [Deployments](https://docs.botlhale.xyz/docs/Platform/live-bots/Deployments) page for information on how to deploy your bot once it's been customized, trained, and tested.

 ### What are intents all aboout?

-Intents are all about the motive of a given chatbot user.
+An Intent refers to the motive underpinning messages sent by a given chatbot user.
 It’s the **intention** behind each message that the chatbot receives from the user.
 For example, the intent "greetings" enables your bot to understand when the user says Hi.
 This creates a simple question-answer dialogue that provides a response to questions categorised to the intent.

-### What does TTS stand for? intents all about?
+### What does TTS stand mean?

-TTS stands for Text To Speech
+TTS is an abbreviation which stands for Text To Speech.

-### What does ASR stand for?
+### What does ASR mean?

-ASR stands for Automatic Speech Recognition
+ASR is an abbreviation which stands for Automatic Speech Recognition.

-### What does STT stand for?
+### What does STT mean?

-STT stands for: Speech To Text
+STT is an abbreviation which stands for Speech To Text.

 :::info
-If you have any more questions that are not covered here, queries or concerns, please feel free to contact us at support@botlhale.ai.
-Our team of in-house experts is on stand-by to assist you.
+You can contact us with any additional questions at support@botlhale.ai.
+Our team of in-house experts is on standby to assist you.
 :::